 Watch the video below to learn more about the project.

-Sightsavers leads the UNITED consortium, which has so far reached 26 million people who live in five states of northern Nigeria: Kaduna, Kano, Katsina, Niger and Zamfara.
-The project targets blinding trachoma, schistosomiasis, lymphatic filariasis, river blindness and three types of intestinal worms (hookworm, whipworm and roundworm).
+Sightsavers led the UNITED consortium: together with partners, it helped to reach communities at risk of NTDs in five states of northern Nigeria: Kaduna, Kano, Katsina, Niger and Zamfara.
+The project’s integrated approach meant it could target blinding trachoma, schistosomiasis, lymphatic filariasis, river blindness and three types of intestinal worms (hookworm, whipworm and roundworm).

-These NTDs are treated with drugs that are distributed by a vast network of community volunteers, also known as community-directed distributors or CDDs.
-Many CDDs have first-hand experience of how these diseases affect lives, having seen a family member or a neighbour infected.
+These NTDs were treated with drugs distributed by a vast network of community volunteers, also known as community-directed distributors or CDDs.
+Many CDDs have first-hand experience of how these diseases affect lives, having seen a family member or a neighbour affected.

-The Department for International Development (DFID) awarded the UNITED programme an A+ rating, which means that it is exceeding targets.
+The Department for International Development (DFID) awarded the UNITED programme an A+ rating, meaning it exceeded its targets.